 While there are always some drawbacks to every type of schooling option available, homeschooling offers the following 10 key benefits:

-- An unstructured school environment like the home shows children learning can be fun
+- An unstructured school environment like at home shows children learning can be fun,

 - Parents are able to discuss conversational topics with their children in private.
-Topics such as school violence and sexual education can be discussed in private and with more clarity.
+As well, topics such as school violence and sex education can be discussed in private and with more clarity.

 If you’re considering homeschooling this school year, there is no better time!
-But there are some things you need to do to prepare yourself for homeschooling.
-Try some of the following tips to prepare yourself!
+So, try some of the following tips to prepare yourself!

 1. Find out your options for homeschooling

 Depending on where you live, homeschooling varies by state and local laws.
 The best way to find out your state and local laws is by asking a local school district or researching the laws online.

 One of the benefits of homeschooling your preschooler is you have the flexibility to create a school schedule.
 You can schedule a school curriculum around playtimes, social gatherings, mealtimes, and even your child’s temperament for the day.